 Home flipping looks easy.
-You buy a house, make some fixes, put it on the market, and make profits.
+You buy a house, make some fixes, put it on the market using a company like Finlay brewer, and make profits.
 According to ATTOM Data Solution, home flipping has increased over the years while returns continue to drop to record lowest.
 This indicates that the road to real estate riches is not all about the “sold” signs.
 Many would-be real estate magnates overlook the basics of home flipping, ending up making the most common mistakes over and over again.
 So what are the most common home flipping mistakes?
 And how can you avoid them?

 If you want to make solid returns on investments, you should ensure you get a bargain on the front end.
 So, you need to make sure you do proper market research first (for example, get informed on the cost of selling a property in Spain if this is your end goal).
 However, most people fail in their first attempt by spending too much on a home and ending up making losses.

 To avoid this mistake, ensure you stick to the 70% rule, which means not spending more than 70% of your projected estimated after-repair value on a property.
 The 70% home flipping rule ensures that you have an adequate buffer to do all the repairs and still make a considerable return on investment.
 Also, make sure to adhere to self-directed IRA rules so that you’re able to make a profitable deal while complying with the law.